hgn/hippod/doc/exchange-format.md

 To make things bullet proof the contestcolld will additionally store the date when the entry was added: ```__date_added```.
 The WEB GUI to display Achievements will use the internal format - just because it is bullet proof.
+If the date between __date_added and date differs for more then one day a warning is printed to the WEB GUI console.

 ### Optional Attributes